 Skip to main content

-Report Cover of Path of Toxic PollutionToxic-Free Future published Path of Toxic Pollution on September 16, 2021.
-This report traces the path of American PFAS in food packaging back to one manufacturing company: Daikin America, which manufactures in Decatur, Alabama.
+Report Cover of Path of Toxic PollutionToxic-Free Future’s Path of Toxic Pollution traces the path of American PFAS in food packaging back to one manufacturing company: Daikin America, which manufactures in Decatur, Alabama.

 In 2019, Daikin’s Decatur PFAS manufacturing plants reported releasing 240,584 pounds of a potent greenhouse gas and ozone-depleting chemical, HCFC-22.
 These emissions make them the nation’s #2 polluter of HCFC-22, and in greenhouse gas terms, equate to emissions from driving 125,000 passenger cars for a year.
 Daikin’s process for making PFAS also threatens workers’ lives: at least three workers have been killed on the job in Decatur.
 The drinking water for communities downstream of Daikin’s facilities has been contaminated by Daikin and another facility, with Daikin paying $5 million to the local water utility to address the contamination.
 And when paper mills apply Daikin’s PFAS treatment to paper, they can release PFAS in wastewater, contaminating rivers and sludge.